aloeveraao/wandb-vera/README.md

 bucket_name = "wandb-my-domain-data"
 ```
 ---
-### 6. Helm & Operator Verification
+### 6. Operator Verification

-Although the Terraform module handles installing the W&B Helm chart via the operator, there are some additional verifications checks you can run:
+Although the Terraform module deploys the W&B Operator using Helm, the operator is responsible for rendering and applying the W&B platform components.
+There are some additional checks that you can run to confirm:

 -  **Confirm operator is running**